 Next lets look at the challenges of using Microsoft Excel:

-2. Stale Data - Data can become stale and can tell a story from an obsolete point-in-time if not used with caution, or implemented dynamically.
+1. Technical Competencies Needed - In order to really take advantage of Microsoft Excel, it will likely require someone that has a specific technical skillset that you may not have in-house.
+But that is likely true for any application that you are going to use to report on The Raiser's Edge.2.
+Stale Data - Data can become stale and can tell a story from an obsolete point-in-time if not used with caution, or implemented dynamically.
 So these Excel reports must be understood in the context of when they were created or they must be implemented in such a way that they can be updated or refreshed on-demand.

 3. Software Limitations - There are limitations on the software itself, e.g. row limits in a workbook.
 In addition, the delivery of the workbooks can be challenging - email, network drive, SharePoint library, etc. all present problems because the Excel "file" could be quite large.
 But again, this is where implementation and design makes a huge difference: allow a user to be able to create the report on-demand.